Vanja Milinković-Savić

-After failing to be awarded a UK work permit with English club Manchester United, he was released by the club in November 2015 and signed a contract with Lechia Gdańsk.
-In 2017 he was signed by Torino.
+After failing to be awarded a UK work permit with English club Manchester United, Milinković-Savić was released by the club in November 2015 and signed a contract with Lechia Gdańsk.
+In 2017, he was signed by Torino.

 Club career

+Vojvodina

 On 2 April 2014, Milinković-Savić signed his first professional contract with Vojvodina, penning a three-year deal.

+Manchester United

 On 17 May 2014, it was announced by Manchester United that the club reached an agreement with Vojvodina for the transfer of Milinković-Savić.
-Both clubs agreed that the player would stay with Vojvodina for one more season.
-The deal was completed on 5 August 2014, for a transfer fee of €1.75 million.
+Both clubs agreed that the player would stay with Vojvodina for another season on loan.
+The deal was completed on 5 August, for a transfer fee of €1.75 million.

+Loan to Vojvodina

-Milinković-Savić made his competitive debut for Vojvodina on 10 August 2014, keeping a clean sheet in a 3–0 home league victory over OFK Beograd.
+Milinković-Savić made his competitive debut for Vojvodina on 10 August, keeping a clean sheet in a 3–0 home league victory over OFK Beograd.
 He played the full 90 minutes in all 15 league games in the first part of the 2014–15 season.
 After the winter break, Milinković-Savić lost his place as first-choice goalkeeper to experienced Srđan Žakula, making only two more league appearances.

+Lechia Gdańsk

-After failing to earn a work permit to play in England, Milinković-Savić was released by Manchester United in November 2015 and he signed a four-and-a-half-year contract with Polish club Lechia Gdańsk on 26 November; the contract commenced on 1 January 2016.
+After failing to earn a work permit to play in England, Milinković-Savić was released by United in November 2015 and he signed a four-and-a-half-year contract with Polish club Lechia Gdańsk on 26 November; the contract commenced on 1 January 2016.

+Torino

 On 30 January 2017, Italian club Torino announced they had purchased him and he would join the club on 1 July.
 He was the first-choice goalkeeper for the national cup, while being the second choice, behind Salvatore Sirigu, for the Serie A. During the Coppa Italia match against Carpi, he hit the crossbar with a free-kick in injury time.

+Loan to SPAL

-On 6 July 2018, Milinković-Savić signed with S.P.A.L. on loan from Torino until 30 June 2019.
+On 6 July 2018, Milinković-Savić signed with SPAL on loan from Torino until 30 June 2019.

+Loan to Ascoli

 On 31 January 2019, Milinković-Savić joined to Serie B side Ascoli on loan until 30 June 2019.

+Loan to Standard Liège

 On 29 June 2019, he joined to Belgian club Standard Liège on loan with an option to buy.

 On 15 June 2021, Torino announced a contract extension until 30 June 2024.

+Loan to Napoli

+On July 26, 2025, Vanja was signed on loan by Napoli for the 2025–26 season, with a conditional obligation to buy set at €21 million, payable over four years.